-Before your possessions are packed and loaded, it is important that you understand which items cannot be shipped because they represent a hazard or are perishable.
+Before your possessions are packed and loaded, it is important that you understand what not to pack when moving as some items cannot be shipped because they represent a hazard or are perishable.
 Listed below are some common non-allowable items that you will need to address prior to your pack and load dates.

 HAZARDOUS MATERIALS – items that are flammable, corrosive or explosive: